Foullar History, Family Crest & Coats of Arms

-Anglo-Saxons ruled over the region.
-The name is assumed to have been given to someone who was a person who worked as the fowler or the bird-catcher having derived from the Old English word "fugelere" which literally means "hunter of wild birds, fowler" CITATION[CLOSE]
+The name Foullar has been recorded in British history since the time when the Anglo-Saxons ruled over the region.
+The name is assumed to have been given to someone who was a person who worked as the fowler or the bird-catcher having derived from the Old English word "fugelere" which literally means "hunter of wild birds, fowler"

 Early Origins of the Foullar family

 The surname Foullar was first found in Wiltshire where one of the first records of the name was John the Foeglere who was listed in the Hundredorum Rolls of 1273.
 A few years later William le Foggheler and Henry le Fogheler were both listed in Somerset during the reign of King Edward III.

 By the time of the Yorkshire Poll Tax in 1379, Ricardus Foghler and Rogerus Foghler were both listed in Yorkshire.
 Fawler is a hamlet and civil parish in the valley of the River Evenlode in Oxfordshire.
 It dates back to 1205 when it was first listed as Fauflor and probably meant "variegated floor" as in "tessellated pavement" from the Old English words fag + flor.

 This web page shows only a small excerpt of our Foullar research.
 Another 118 words (8 lines of text) covering the years 1218, 1270, 1358, 1451, 1685, 1537, 1579, 1537, 1577, 1610, 1678, 1662, 1590, 1560, 1612, 1632, 1714, 1691, 1714, 1693, 1756, 1555 and 1585 are included under the topic Early Foullar History in all our PDF Extended History products and printed products wherever possible.